-The CDC's MMWR Morb Mortal Wkly Rep reported that between 2021 and 2022, 23 cases of infections caused by Burkholderia multivorans (sequence type ST659) were reported at two hospitals in Southern California, attributed to contaminated ice and water from these machines.
-To manage the outbreak, public health officials advised stopping the use of ice and tap water during clinical care activities, and an investigation is underway to identify potential sources of contamination in the ice machines.1 B multivorans is a gram-negative bacillus and part of the Burkholderia cepacia complex, known for causing opportunistic infections primarily in patients with cystic fibrosis, chronic granulomatous disease, and those who are immunocompromised.
+The CDC's MMWR Morb Mortal Wkly Rep reported that between 2021 and 2022, 23 cases of infections caused by Burkholderia multivorans (sequence type ST659) were reported at 2 hospitals in Southern California, attributed to contaminated ice and water from these machines.
+To manage the outbreak, health officials advised stopping the use of ice and tap water during clinical care activities, and an investigation is underway to identify the sources of contamination in the ice machines.1 B multivorans is a gram-negative bacillus and part of the Burkholderia cepacia complex, known for causing opportunistic infections primarily in patients with cystic fibrosis, chronic granulomatous disease, and those who are immunocompromised.
 While central nervous system infections are rare, management is complicated by the bacterium's resistance to many antimicrobial agents.2

 In addition to the 23 cases reported in Southern California, this study identifies 23 previously unreported infections of B multivorans ST659 occurred between 2020 and 2024.
 This includes 13 cases at a Northern California hospital, eight at a hospital in Colorado, and two more cases at one of the Southern California hospitals.
 All four hospitals used the same brand of ice machines, as well as similar filters, descaling, and sanitizing products.
 B multivorans was isolated from samples collected from ice machines in two of these hospitals.1